Trusted WordPress tutorials, when you need them most.

 Page views

-The easiest way to find this is by using the Site Health tool.
-Just go to the Tools » Site Health page in your WordPress admin dashboard and switch to the ‘Info’ tab.
+We track this using WordPress’s built-in Site Health tool.
+Just go to Tools » Site Health, and switch to the ‘Info’ tab.

 Calculating WordPress file sizes